Special Hurricane Michael post-includes easy meal prep recipes, and ideas, and tips for safe food storage during a power outage!

-This time last year we sitting in the dark for almost a week after Hurricane Hermine.
-Today I am cleaning out my freezer in preparation for Hurricane Irma which is bearing down on us and will likely hit Monday.
-I’m cooking everything I can ahead to tide us over for the next week when we will likely be sitting in the dark again without electricity.
-Also, we don’t have a gas stove so everything needs to be cooked ahead.
+Today, I am hurricane food prepping, that is cooking everything I can ahead of the storm to tide us over for the next week when we will likely be sitting in the dark without electricity.
+Also, we don’t have a gas stove so everything needs to be cooked ahead or on our grill.

-If you are in Hurricane Irma’s path, I thought you might appreciate a list of easy recipes that can be made with basic food items you probably already have in your pantry and what you likely might have in your freezer.
+If you are in Hurricane Michael’s path, I thought you might appreciate a list of easy recipes that can be made with basic food items you probably already have in your pantry and what you likely might have in your freezer.
 This accomplishes two things; one, it makes space in your freezer for bags of ice and water, and two, you won’t have food spoiling in the freezer.

-Because today is all about the business of preparing for Hurricane Irma, I’m not going to spend a lot of time telling you about the virtues of each dish.
+Because today is all about the business of preparing for Hurricane Michael, I’m not going to spend a lot of time telling you about the virtues of each dish.
 I know you are busy preparing and just need options, so here goes.
 All of these dishes can be eaten hot or cold.
 I mean doesn’t everyone eat cold pizza and pasta?

 Easy Ten Minute Roasted Shrimp – Can be eaten hot or cold and you definitely don’t want shrimp spoiling in your refrigerator.
 Can also be used to prepare Roasted Shrimp and Orzo Salad, Caesar Salad with Roasted Shrimp, or Shrimp Cobb Salad.